You have lots of questions and we realize it is sometimes difficult to find the answers. That's why we created the following FAQ.

 Official transfer credit evaluation will be done through the Records & Registration Office, upon acceptance.

 Students transferring to Embry-Riddle should be in good academic standing with a minimum cumulative grade-point average (GPA) of 2.0 from the last college attended, as well as a combined GPA of 2.0 from all colleges attended in order to be considered for admission.
+Students wishing to pursue technical majors must have a minimum cumulative GPA of 2.5.

 Our University offers Advanced Placement credit toward a degree to those students who submit official test scores of 3, 4, or 5 on any examination.
 How much credit awarded depends on which exams are taken, the scores, and their relevance to the specific Embry-Riddle degree program.